 7.15 NOTICES

-.1 Time - Except as otherwise provided in these Bylaws or the resolution or other action establishing a committee, not less than five (5) days’ written notice shall be given for any meeting of a committee.
+.1 Time - Except as otherwise provided in these Bylaws or the resolution or other action establishing a committee, not less than six (6) days’ written notice shall be given for any meeting of a committee, or less than forty-eight (48) hours’ notice in the case of notice given by telephone.

 .2 Information - The notice of a meeting shall contain the time, date, and site.